AlisonV2/av2-mevn-crud/README.md

 ## License

 All rights reserved for the logo and background image.
-Everything else is free to use.
+Everything else falls under the GNU LESSER GENERAL PUBLIC LICENSE.